martingtaylor/stine/README.md

 of interest, and based of these requirements design a simple/easy to use GUI and underlying database structure.

 ## Techincal Elements
-Whilst executing the project:
+The following techinal elements where considered whilst executing the design:
-* User stories where created and managed on the JIRA platform
+* User stories will be created and managed on the JIRA platform
 * The User Interface will be a WEB front end.
 * The Application will be designed and deployed as a WEB/Cloud bassed system.
 * Relational Databases are utilised to store data: SQLITE for Dev, GCP based MySQL for Prod.
 * Documentation had been either created before a task, or appended after the task.
-* Programming best practices have been followed when using PYTHON, FLASH, HTML, JINGA2, etc
+* Programming best practices have been followed when using PYTHON, FLASH, HTML, JINGA2, etc.
-* GITHUB has been used as a code repository: [GITHUB](https://github.com/martingtaylor/stine)
+* GITHUB has been used as a code repository: [Link to STINE GITHUB](https://github.com/martingtaylor/stine)

 ## ERD and Description of the Project
 Following formal meetings with potiental users of STINE, a number of key data elements where identified as useful